-Canada UX Designer @ Valtech Canada Joined over 3 years ago
+Canada UX Designer @ Valtech Canada Joined almost 4 years ago

 Couldn't agree more.
 InVision going down is a regular occurence and it's a pain in the ass.
 Can't count how many hours I spent trying to fix sync issues and explain to clients that I have no control over these bugs.

 I could be wrong but I'll believe it when I see it.
 I still remember when they announced Motion—their advanced animation tool—back in 2015 saying it was coming soon...

 Could it be Pictogon?
 I think it was on PH a couple weeks ago.

 Looks a lot like all those 2017 trends lists, or 2016, or 2015, 2014, 2013, 2012, 2011, 2010, 2009...

 I'll save you a click: colours, icons, illustrations, photos, animations.
 It's missing the classic "big typography" though.